GoThereGit/EvaHan/README.md

 | Ancient-Chinese-to-Modern-Chinese parallel texts of China Twenty-four Histories | 9,583,749 characters for the original Chinese Classic texts | 12,763,534 characters |
 | Ancient-Chinese-to-English parallel texts of Pre-Qin canonical texts and Zizhi Tongjian | 618,083 characters for the original Ancient Chinese texts | 838,321 words |

-In this task, the cross-lingual parallel corpus of Chinese classic texts is large-scale, diachronic, and well-balanced.
+Briefly, the training data employed in this task embodies many new features, such as the large-scale and well-balanced data as well as its comprehensiveness from the diachronic perspective.
 ## Test Data

-Test data will be provided in txt format, including Ancient-Chinese characters, Modern-Chinese characters, English characters and punctuations.
-The gold standard test data, that is the annotation used for the evaluation, will be provided to the participants after the evaluation.
+Test data will be provided in txt format, including Ancient-Chinese characters, Modern-Chinese characters, English words and punctuations.
+The test data, i.e. the annotation used for the evaluation, will be evaluated before it is supplied to the participants.

-There are two test data sets, they are designed for Ancient Chinese-Modern Chinese machine translation (testa.txt, TBD) and Ancient Chinese-English machine translation (testb.txt, TBD).
+Two test data sets are built for Ancient Chinese-Modern Chinese machine translation (testa.txt, TBD) and Ancient Chinese-English machine translation (testb.txt, TBD).

-The details of the test data will be provided to the participants after the evaluation.
+More details will be provided to the participants after the evaluation.

 # Task

-The cross-lingual machine translation of Chinese classic texts consists of two parts: **the Ancient-Chinese-to-Modern-Chinese machine translation** and **the Ancient-Chinese-to-English machine translation**.
-Chinese ancient classics are the important part of traditional Chinese culture.
-In the field of ancient literature research, the translation of Ancient Chinese texts plays a very important role.
-Ancient Chinese differs greatly from Modern Chinese in grammar, syntax, vocabulary, and other aspects.
-Improving the machine translation performance from Ancient Chinese to Modern Chinese can better promote the study of ancient literature.
-Improving the machine translation technology from Ancient Chinese to English can also accelerate the promotion of Chinese traditional culture worldwide.
+The cross-lingual machine translation of Chinese classic texts consists of two parts: the Ancient-Chinese-to-Modern-Chinese machine translation and the Ancient-Chinese-to-English machine translation.
+Chinese ancient classics serve as an indispensable part of Chinese traditional culture.
+In the field of ancient literature research, the translation of ancient Chinese texts is of great significance.
+Ancient Chinese differs greatly from modern Chinese in grammar, syntax, vocabulary, and other aspects.
+To improving the performance of machine translation from Ancient Chinese to Modern Chinese can better deepen studies on ancient literature.
+Meanwhile, it can also accelerate the promotion of Chinese traditional culture worldwide.

 ## Task Objective

 The goals of the translation task are:
-* To investigate the applicability of current MT techniques when translating Ancient Chinese into English or modern Chinese
+* To investigate the applicability of current MT techniques in ancient Chinese translation.
-* To examine special challenges in translating between Ancient Chinese and English or modern Chinese, including word order and syntax
+* To examine the significant challenges in ancient Chinese translation (e.g. word order and syntax problems).
-* To create publicly available corpora for machine translation and evaluation of Ancient Chinese
+* To built free corpora for machine translation and evaluation of ancient Chinese.
-* To provide practical experience of the most advanced machine translation methods for beginners in the field of machine translation
+* To afford novice researchers the chance to gain experience in the field of machine translation.
-* To prompt the development of machine translation research for Ancient Chinese and advance the forefront of machine translation technology exploration
+* To further machine translation research for ancient Chinese and the exploration of  forefront machine translation technology.

 ## Task Requirements

-We will provide parallel corpora of Ancient Chinese-Modern Chinese based on the Twenty-Four Histories and Ancient Chinese-English based on pre-Qin texts, respectively, as training and testing data for Ancient Chinese-Modern Chinese and Ancient Chinese-English machine translation.
-We will also provide several unified models, using Chinese-RoBERTa-wwm-ext for Modern Chinese , Siku-RoBERTa for Ancient Chinese and RoBERTa for English.
-The goal is to improve the model and enhance machine translation performance.
+Parallel corpora of Ancient Chinese-Modern Chinese based on the Twenty-Four Histories and Ancient Chinese-English based on Pre-Qin texts are provided as training and testing data for Ancient Chinese-Modern Chinese and Ancient Chinese-English machine translation.
+Participants are also supplied with unified models.
+Specifically, Chinese-RoBERTa-wwm-ext[3] for Modern Chinese , Siku-RoBERTa[1] for ancient Chinese and RoBERTa[4] for English.
+The participants’ task is to improve the models in terms of machine translation performance.

-You can choose to participate in one or both of the tasks, and we will use the same metrics for evaluation.
-For each task, we provide subtasks of two tracks, i.e., closed track and open track.
-To ensure the fairness of the competition, in the closed track, please use the data we provide as the training data only.
-However, you can use other models and resources to build the translation system in open track, or just build your own model.
-If additional data is used, participants should clearly indicate which data is from the provided dataset and which is from external sources.
-This will allow us to evaluate the performance of the models on our provided dataset separately from their performance on external data.
+You can choose either or both of them to participate in, with the same metrics for evaluation is employed.
+Each task, contains two tracks, i.e., closed track and open track.
+To ensure the fairness of the competition, only the given training data and model are allowed to use in the closed track.
+However, when building the translation system in open track other models, resources and self-built modes are permitted.
+In this case, if any additional data or model is employed, participants should make it clear to us so that we can evaluate the performance of the models on our provided dataset separately from their performance on external data.

-Each participant should include a brief introduction of their translation system when submitting, including basic information such as the models (if any), techniques, methods used, etc. Each participant should submit a technical reports emphasizing improvements made to the model, techniques used, and methods applied.
+The results submitted by each team should include a brief introduction to the translation system (i.e. basic information, such as the models (if any), techniques, methods used, etc.).
+Besides, teams are required to submit a technical report detailing the improvements to the model and the methods used.

-Although the primary objective of this evaluation is to identify the most exceptional machine translation system, we encourage participation even if your approach does not achieve the highest performance.
-If you have developed an interesting approach, this evaluation provides an opportunity to further refine and enhance your system.
+Although the main goal of this evaluation is to identify the best performing machine translation project, we encourage creative projects to enter the competition even if their performance is not optimal.
+Participants can also use this evaluation to further improve their project.

 # Evaluation